Mayo Clinic Impact on Rochester, MN Quality of Life

 “Because we take care of people, our infrastructure and transportation system continues to evolve in order to provide comfort and ease to all visitors," Jones says.
 "There are even patient-visitor apps with information about Rochester and Mayo Clinic that people can download onto their smartphones and tablets.”

-Jones points out that the infrastructure of Main Street in downtown Rochester is especially interesting because the vehicle thoroughfare is flanked overhead by a pedestrian skyway, as well as an underground pedestrian subway.
+Jones points out that the infrastructure of Broadway Avenue, the main street in downtown Rochester, is especially interesting because the vehicle thoroughfare is flanked overhead by a pedestrian skyway, as well as an underground pedestrian subway.

 “The underground subway stretches four miles and has a variety of shops and restaurants for people to visit, while the overhead skyway connects buildings throughout downtown Rochester,” he says.
 “My downtown office is in the Civic Center, and I can walk about five city blocks to a majority of the Mayo Clinic facilities without ever walking outside.
 That’s great in cold weather conditions.”